Great Day Ministry

 “Christian Stylings In Ivory” by composer-musician Don Krueger

-To hear the complete 15-minute program click > on the sound bar ABOVE.
+To hear the complete 15-minute program click > on the sound bar above.

-To open or download this program click on Stylings 092423 and select ‘Save Link’.
+To open or download this program click on Stylings 060125 and select ‘Save Link’.

-Devotion 09/24/2023
+Devotion 06/01/2025

-Book Review 09/20/2023
+Book Review 05/28/2025

-This Book Review is by Corrine Hills, a professional writing major at Taylor University and a frequent reviewer for Church Libraries.
+This Book Review is by Elizabeth Winebrenner, a professional writing major at Taylor University.

 Review used by permission of Evangelical Church Library Association (ECLA)